 Today, most companies have a premium charge.
 Highland Mutual has still maintained the assessment basis, but has established rates similar to premium charges. |

 Over the years, Highland Mutual has merged with neighboring mutual insurance companies.
 On January 1, 2002, Highland merged with the Jamestown Fire Insurance Company, on January 1, 2006, Highland merged with Hazel Dell Mutual Insurance Company and on September 1, 2006 Highland merged with German Salem Aid Association of Missouri.
+On January 1, 2024, Highland Mutual merged with German Mutual Insurance Company.

 |